Zenit closes in on Champions League with big win

 Shirokov’s treble came as Zenit easily overcame Pacos Ferreira 4-1 in their first leg.

-At Eindhoven, Stephan El Shaarawy headed seven-time European champion Milan ahead after 15 minutes but Tim Matavz nodded in equalizer on the hour.
+At Eindhoven, Stephan El Shaarawy knocked in a header to put seven-time European champion Milan ahead after 15 minutes before Tim Matavz nodded in the equalizer at the 60-minute mark.

 Tuesday’s other matches saw teams claim two-goal advantages going into next week’s second legs.

 Kazakhstan champion Shakhter Karagandy stunned Scottish club Celtic 2-0, Real Sociedad won at Lyon by the same score and Viktoria Plzen beat Maribor 3-1 in the Czech Republic.